alephgamma/RHCA-study-notes/1_EX447_study_notes.md

       debug:
         msg: "The inventory_hostname: {{ inventory_hostname }}"
   ```
 3.4.2.
-Where are the diffent IP addresses?
+Where are the different IP addresses?

 ## 4. Manage task execution
 Control privilege execution